Bachelor in Paradise Canada

 Bachelor in Paradise Canada is a Canadian reality competition television series, which premiered on October 10, 2021, on Citytv.
 It is a spin-off of the American reality television shows Bachelor in Paradise, The Bachelor, The Bachelorette, and Canadian reality television shows The Bachelor Canada and The Bachelorette Canada.
 It was originally hosted by Jesse Jones.
-Starting with season 2, Sharleen Joynt, who starred on season 18 of The Bachelor, will be hosting.
+For season 2, Sharleen Joynt, who starred on season 18 of The Bachelor, became the host.

 Production

 Development and filming

 Rejected contestants from past American and Canadian seasons of The Bachelor and The Bachelorette are isolated together at "Camp Paradise."
 It also features contestants who have never been featured on any show.

-Camp Paradise is filmed at a secluded area off of the lakeside, Camp Wahanowin in Orillia off Lake Couchiching.

 Kevin Wendt from The Bachelorette Canada, The Bachelor Winter Games, and Season 5 of Bachelor in Paradise is serving as the bartender.

-The show was renewed for a second season, which will premiere in May 2023.
+Camp Paradise was filmed in 2021 through the month of June at a secluded area off of the lakeside, Camp Wahanowin in Orillia off Lake Couchiching, during season 1.
+The show was renewed for a second season, which premiered on May 8, 2023.
+It was filmed in 2022 through the month of June at Christie's Mill Inn and Spa and the Muskoka Lakes shorelines in Port Severn, Ontario.

+On June 6, 2023, it was revealed that the show would not return for a third season in 2024.

 After Paradise

-After the show airs, The Bachelor After Show: After Paradise Canada airs.
-It is hosted by Daryn Jones and Deepa Prashad.
-Other members of Bachelor Nation or Canadian television members join them each week.
+After the show aired during the first season, The Bachelor After Show: After Paradise Canada aired.
+It was hosted by Daryn Jones and Deepa Prashad.
+Members of Bachelor Nation or Canadian television joined them each week to recap the recently aired episode.